-- Six-chamber hood design maintains even loft around head for consistent warmth.
+- Six-chamber hood design maintains an even loft around the head for consistent warmth.

 - An ergonomic draft collar blocks the escape of heated air from inside the bag.
 The two-piece collar drapes over the neck and shoulders creating a soft comfortable seal.
 Two drawcords can snug down as needed to secure the collar.

 - Two small pockets above the collar provide storage for small items.

 - Double draft tubes along the zipper prevent cold spots.

-- Comfort foot box follows natural foot position for maximum warmth and comfort.
+- Comfort foot box follows the natural foot position for maximum warmth and comfort.

 THE WARMTH | I purchased the Mountain Hardwear Wraith because I needed something to keep me warm, and it has delivered.
 On my first few nights in this bag, I had to leave it almost half unzipped to keep from sweating.
 Once temperatures dipped well below freezing, I could finally convert to mummy mode.
 My favorite part?
 When crawling out of this bag in the morning, the residual heat from inside the bag was usually enough to allow me vital minutes of getting ready in the morning before needing to hike to keep from freezing.
 When I was too hot to cinch the bag all the way up, I simply left it a bit unzipped and used the hood as a pillow.
 Did I mention this thing is insanely warm?